ATown0789/capstone-1/UPER.md

 <h2>1.
 Understanding the Problem</h2>

-- Design
 - Welcome Page
   - Simple and inviting
 - Buy Music Page
   - Contain both physical and digital media options
     - Option to buy entire album digitally or individual songs
     - On-click of album art, show detail view that includes songs on album as well as all other pertant information.
 - About page
   - Simple about with CTA at bottom
 - Upcomming Shows page
   - Contain a calendar of events ideally from reverbnation
 - Contact Page
   - Contain a form and maybe a calendly calendar
 - Photos Page
 - Videos Page
 - Shopping Cart Page
   - Allow customers to see what has been purchased, edit contents of cart, and buy.
 - Easy navigation

 <h2>
     2. Planning the Solution